ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/GBD_disease_health/index.rst

 These definitions and others can be found on the `glossary Hub page <https://hub.ihme.washington.edu/pages/viewpage.action?spaceKey=INTRANET&title=IHME+Glossary>`_.

 .. list-table:: GBD definitions of terms
-  :widths: 15 15 15
+  :widths: 15 15 15 15
   :header-rows: 1

   * - Term
     - Definition
     - Notes
+    - Example
   * - Cause
     - A cause of death or disability.
 Includes injuries, diseases, and conditions.
     - See cause list for more details
+    - Ischemic heart disease
   * - Cause List
     - The list of all causes in GBD.
 It is a mutually exclusive and collectively exhaustive list of hierarchical categories that does not ignore any cause of death.
 All death and disability within GBD can be found within the cause list.
     -
+    - N/A
   * - Health State
     - The current state of health associated with a given cause and sequela.
+    - Each sequela has one health state associated with it.
+This might be combination of symptoms "Mild abdominal pain with mild anemia", but it is defined as a single "health state".
-    -
+    - Heart failure, mild
   * - Impairment
     - The symptoms of a disease, such as vision loss as a result of diabetes.
 Clinically the same as sequelae.
     - GBD calculates these very differently than sequelae despite them being clinically the same.
+    - Heart failure
   * - Sequela or Sequelae
     - The medical conditions that can occur among people who contract a disease or suffer an injury.
 In other words, the negative health effects of a cause that are associated with certain health states.
 For example, chronic kidney disease can be a sequela of diabetes, neck pain can be a sequela of whiplash, and foot ulcers is a sequela of diabetes.
     - "Sequela" is singular.
 "Sequelae" is plural.
+There are asymptomatic sequelae.
+They are distinct, mutually exclusive categories of health consequences that can be directly attributed to a cause.
+    - Mild heart failure due to ischemic heart disease

 Understanding the Definitions within the GBD Hierarchy Context